operator-framework/operator-sdk/doc/user/migrating-existing-apis.md

 If you have any comments or custom code in `pkg/apis/operators/v1` related to source code in either copied file, ensure that is copied to `doc.go` or `register.go` in `pkg/apis/operators/v2`.

 You can now run `operator-sdk generate k8s` to generate deepcopy code for the migrated `v2` types.
 Once this is done, update all packages that import the migrated `v1` types to use those in `v2`.

-The final step is to remove `catalogsourceconfig.go` and `catalogsourceconfig_types.go` and any related comments or custom code in `doc.go` or `register.go` from `pkg/apis/operators/v1`.

-**Note:** updating package import paths will likely be the most pervasive change lines-of-code-wise in this process.
-Luckily the Go compiler will tell you which import path's you have missed once `CatalogSourceConfig` types are removed from `v1`!

 ### Updating CustomResourceDefinition manifests and generating OpenAPI code